ddcovery/d_null_safety/README.md

 Because languajes like Dart (or Typescript) explode the "null" antipatern to the last consecuences and developers think that this is the correct way of thinking.

-This pattern is extending to other "Mothern" languages like Kotlin
+This pattern is extending to other "modern" languages like Kotlin

 Typescript:
 ```ts
 const a = person?.father?.name?.length ??
 0;

 ```
-Kotlin, for example,
+Kotlin:
 ```kotlin
 var a = person?.father?.name?.length ?: 0;
 ```